masteriohub/aiconseil/README.md

-i help you to integrate artificial intelligence in your field of expertise
+integrate artificial intelligence in your field of expertise

-test : create a bolt.new app using supabase
+example : create a bolt.new app using supabase